 The author retains all rights with regard to copyright.
 The author certifies that written permission from the owner(s) of third-party copyrighted matter included in the thesis, dissertation, paper, or record of study has been obtained.
 The author further certifies that IRB approval has been obtained for this thesis, or that IRB approval is not necessary for this thesis.
 Insofar as this thesis, dissertation, paper, or record of study is an educational record as defined in the Family Educational Rights and Privacy Act (FERPA) (20 USC 1232g), the author has granted consent to disclosure of it to anyone who requests a copy.

 Institutional Review Board (IRB) Approval

 Not necessary for this item

-(2019).BIM-Based model for the automatic generation and optimization of planning and 4-D scheduling for concrete skeleton: A graph theory approach [Master’s thesis, the American University in Cairo].
+(2019).BIM-Based model for the automatic generation and optimization of planning and 4-D scheduling for concrete skeleton: A graph theory approach [Doctoral Dissertation, the American University in Cairo].
 AUC Knowledge Fountain.

 Essawy, Yasmeen.
 BIM-Based model for the automatic generation and optimization of planning and 4-D scheduling for concrete skeleton: A graph theory approach.
 2019.
-American University in Cairo, Master's thesis.
+American University in Cairo, Doctoral Dissertation.
 AUC Knowledge Fountain.